-Interestingly enough, not only does alcohol seem to chill me out…so do tomatoes!
 When stress levels push me into a sloth-dom that includes staying in bed past 7:00 am, eating ice cream for breakfast and considering skipping all forms of physical exercise, nothing grounds me back to reality and a happy space than cooking in the kitchen.
 So when a few weeks ago I needed to leap out of my funk, I snapped up a ridiculous box of tomatoes at our local farm stand without a single clue of what I’d make.
 The tomatoes just spoke to me, and said they wanted to be my friend and absorb all the housey angst I’m feeling.
 I sliced them in half and nestled them together on a little stream of olive oil.
 I brought their friends in to join the party.

 Simply Organic’s Grind to a Salt is not just salt: it’s also mustard, celery seed, garlic, onion, chili peppers, and black pepper.
 All organic, and hanging out like wallflowers to join your rocking food party.
 It’s awesome on everything, but particularly delish on summery-ripe tomatoes.

 Aged balsamic is a must, due to the burnt good-ums that land on the tray after three hours of baking.
 The charred, balsamic, candy-crack nibbles demand immediate inhalation once the tomatoes come out of the oven.

 Throw on a crap-ton of chopped fresh garlic and fresh thyme…

 …give ’em a drizzle of honey, then bathe the suckers in 3/4 to a full cup of extra virgin olive oil.
 It sounds like a lot of oil, but all that garlicky tomato goodness snuggles around in it, and you’ll want to take a bath in it yourself.
 Throw them in the oven and go multitask.